-“We specialize in letting people blow 2 pieces of glass, have a great time doing it, and have no commitment to future classes.
+“We specialize in letting people blow glass, have a great time doing it, and have no commitment to future classes.
 Life’s short.
 Do something unusual!”

 Take one class… or several… it depends on your interest level.
 Maybe you want to be a glassblower.
 Maybe you just want to try glassblowing just one time for fun.
 We are happy to help you experience this unique and unusual occupation!

 Glassblowing is physically taxing and you will be exhausted at the end of each piece.
 Even experienced glassblowers can only stand so much time at the furnace.
-The other student will take a turn and this will give you a chance to drink a good amount of water, recover a little, and get focused for the next attempt.
+There are benefits to taking a class with a friend.
+While the other student takes their turn, this will give you a chance to drink a good amount of water, recover a little, and get focused for the next attempt.
 Another advantage to sharing a bench is that during the other student’s time, you can watch closely and gain insights into mistakes you may have made or may make and observe ways to correct them.

 Other experiences that you have had will also help.
 If you have thrown clay pots or done woodworking, or even something as different as dancing, these skills can help improve your chances of success.
 Even those with no related experiences can do quite well.
 Much depends on your power of observation and your ability to transfer that knowledge to the tools.